-Argosy University is located all over the country with campuses from Hawaii to Virginia.
-An Argosy program is designed to help students receive the knowledge, ethical values, and interpersonal skills required to succeed in the workplace.
-But those attributes aren’t enough for Argosy graduates.
-An Argosy graduate is also defined by their social responsibility and how they give back to the various communities to which they belong.
-Argosy programs are designed with flexibility in mind.
-Classes are taken one at a time and typically last 5-7.5 weeks.
-There’s an app for that – not every class requires you to be on a computer and can be accessed from a mobile device.
+Argosy University spans multiple locations across the country, possessing campus locations everywhere from Hawaii to Virginia.
+Argosy programs are designed to help students absorb the knowledge, ethical values, and interpersonal skills necessary to find success in the workforce.
+But even those attributes aren’t enough for Argosy graduates.
+An Argosy graduate is also defined by their social responsibility and how they give back to their communities.
+The school also designs programs with flexibility and accessibility in mind.
+Classes can be completed one at a time, and typically last 5-7.5 weeks.
+Certain courses don’t even require the use of a laptop and allow students to gain access through a mobile device.

 - Student to faculty ratio 22:1

 - Graduation rate: Not Available